Cooling weather, bunched-up baitfish make for a big-fish month

-November is big-game season around the Santee Cooper lakes, and while deer are certainly a prime choice for many, the phrase “big game” applies to critters such as enormous catfish, trophy bass and slab crappie.
+November is big-game season around the Santee Cooper lakes.
+And while deer are certainly a prime choice for many, the phrase “big game” applies to critters such as enormous catfish, trophy bass and slab crappie.

-Kevin Davis, the owner of Black’s Camp on the Diversion Canal, said the fishing is outstanding on both Lake Marion and Lake Moultrie, giving anglers option to play the wind and weather to their favor.
+Kevin Davis, the owner of Black’s Camp on the Diversion Canal, said the fishing is outstanding on both Lake Marion and Lake Moultrie, giving anglers options to play the wind and weather to their favor.

 “The conditions align with water temperatures, forage availability and aggressive feeding by big catfish enabling more big fish to be hooked,” Davis said.
 “Target underwater points, humps and drops to focus on really big fish.
-It’s difficult to leave biting catfish in the 5- to 15-pound class, but if you’re targeting a catfish in the 40- to 80-pound class — or larger — that’s the smart move.”
+It’s difficult to leave biting catfish in the 5- to 15-pound class.
+But if you’re targeting a catfish in the 40- to 80-pound class — or larger — that’s the smart move.”

-Davis (843-312-3080) said baitfish are mobile at this time of year, and catfish follow the forage.
+Davis (843-312-3080) said baitfish are mobile this time of year, and catfish follow the forage.
 This mobility makes drift-fishing often the best tactic for consistent success.

-Davis said the best depths may vary from 20 to 50 feet, but typically, big catfish are found in slightly deeper water than the smaller fish.
+Davis said the best depths may vary from 20 to 50 feet.
+But typically, big catfish are found in slightly deeper water than the smaller fish.

-Bass on the move
+Bass on the move at Santee Cooper